-Outcome 1 & 2 - Refine and resolve ideas from Potential Directions generated in Unit 3 to produce a cohesive folio of at least 2 finished artworks.
+Unit 4: Outcome 1 & 2 - Refine and resolve ideas from Potential Directions generated in Unit 3 to produce a cohesive folio of at least 2 finished artworks.
 Skillfully manipulate materials and techniques and explore presentation formats.
-Visually document studio process and critically evaluate final artworks.
+Visually document studio processes and critically evaluate final artworks.